Who we are?

 She holds a Ph.D. in Political Science from Central European University and has authored and co-authored numerous articles and reports on human rights, security, and conflict in the North Caucasus and Russia.

-Victoria Gurevich is CAPC Project Coordinator/Researcher.
-Victoria maintains the website, monitors the media, contributes to research for the reports, and supports other logistical, financial, and organizational functions.
+Victoria Gurevich is the CAPC Deradicalization & CVE track lead.
+In this capacity, she plans and organizes the Center’s projects related to deradicalization and countering violent extremism (CVE) and connects regional experiences with international practices.
+In addition, Victoria maintains the website, monitors the media, contributes to research for the reports, and supports other logistical, financial, and organizational functions.

 Victoria was previously a consultant for the Russia and North Caucasus Project at the International Crisis Group and has provided supporting research for reports and books and has authored several articles.

-She is currently a PhD candidate of Political Science and International Relations at the Ohio State University focusing on the causes, prosecution and termination of international armed conflict.
+She is currently a PhD candidate of Political Science and International Relations at the Ohio State University focusing on radicalization, countering violent extremism, and foreign fighters.